The 8 Best Dog Collars Australia: Tested & Evaluated 2023

 Types Of Dog Collars

 There is a lot of variety within the dog collar category.
 There is quite literally something for everyone!
-Knowing which collar is right for your dog makes it ten times easier to choose one.
+Knowing which collar is right for your dog makes it ten times easier to choose one, and our experts have some ideas on how to make that happen.
 Let’s dive in.

 Flat collars are what you picture when you imagine a dog collar.
 A simple collar that clips around your dog’s neck comfortably.
 Most dogs will start their collar life with a flat collar.
 This is also the type of collar that you typically leave on all of the time.